-The question of to what extent a child custody order needs to be adjusted during the coronavirus pandemic is one that our attorneys have been asked about frequently over the course of the last four months period to be sure there have needed to have been more adjustments made regarding parenting time with your kids during the tail end of this past school year and this summer than in years past.
-We have observed parents who were forced to come up with changes to custody orders on the fly, at least in terms of that, I'm aspects associated with parenting.
+The question of to what extent a child custody order needs to be adjusted during the coronavirus pandemic is one that our attorneys have been asked about frequently throughout the last four months period to be sure there have required to have been more adjustments made regarding parenting time with your kids during the tail end of this past school year and this summer than in years past.
+We have observed parents who were forced to come up with changes to custody orders on the fly; at least in terms of that, I'm associated with parenting.

-A custody order typically refers to topics that are more closely associated with visitation and parenting.
-Custody is actually not used within the Texas family code but is a familiar one for family law attorneys and clients.
-As best as I can describe it, custody seems like it is generally thought of as a catchall term for possession, visitation, access, and similar topics within the world of Texas family law.
+A custody order typically refers to topics that are more closely associated with Visitation and parenting.
+Custody is not used within the Texas family code but is familiar for family law attorneys and clients.
+As best as I can describe it, control seems like it is generally thought of as a catchall term for possession, Visitation, access, and similar topics within the world of Texas family law.
 These are all important subjects, to be sure, but I believe that the ability to make decisions on behalf of your children Is just as crucial.